RCA TRK-12 Prewar Television

 Tube Count: 36 CRT: 12AP4

 The TRK-12 was RCA's most expensive television in 1939, and the best selling model of the 4 models introduced at the 1939 Worlds Fair, it sold for $600.
-The cabinet was designed by John Vassos a well known industrial designer, Vassos also designed the cabinet for the Model 621TS, the radio receiver front panel in the RCA Berkshire line as well as some very beautiful and rare RCA Radios.
-The set contains a twenty-five tube, five channel television receiver, a twelve tube, three band motorized tuning radio, as well as input connections for an external phonograph.
-There are approximately 55 units known to survive, production was about 1,600, the most of any prewar television.
+The cabinet was designed by John Vassos a well known industrial designer, Vassos also designed the cabinet for the 1946 Model 621TS, the radio receiver front panel in the RCA Berkshire line as well as some very beautiful and rare RCA Radios & Phonographs.
+The set contains a twenty-five tube, five channel television receiver, a twelve tube, three band motorized tuned radio, as well as input connections for an external phonograph.
+There are approximately 60 units known to survive, production was about 1,600, the most of any prewar television model.

 See Restoration of the Set